AlexiaDelorme/project-cookbook/README.md

 ### Typography

-In an effort to keep my layout smart but understated, I have decided to select one unique font family from Google Fonts called [Signika](https://fonts.google.com/?query=Signika).
+In an effort to keep my layout smart, I have decided to select one unique font family from Google Fonts called [Signika](https://fonts.google.com/?query=Signika).

 <a name="wireframes"/>